chell22m/Electricity4All-Challenge/README_AfterSubmission.md

 electrical uses.
 The algorithm used a naive approach of a double for loop to loop over all the electrified posts in the outer loop and all the un-electrified posts in the inner loop, before comparing if they were close in distance.

-This proposed solution uses the Locality-Sensitive Hashing for Finding Nearest Neighbors Algorithm to solve the problem.
+This proposed solution uses the Hashing for Finding Nearest Neighbors Algorithm to solve the problem.
 The algorithm only retrives the closest neighbors fullfiling the distance criteria for the un-electrified posts in the inner loop using a 2D Hash Map.
 This speeds up the algorithm significantly.